 European Winter Travel – Wrapping it up

 While Europe is generally regarded as the best region to spend summer in, it is the winter season when you can genuinely experience Europe’s most beautiful.
-Whether it is the warmth of staying in an Alpine cottage, beside the roaring fireplace flames or the thrill of riding down the ski slope in Interlaken, every European vacation is a story in itself.
+Whether it is the warmth of staying in an Alpine cottage, beside the roaring fireplace flames or the thrill of riding down the slopes in Interlaken in your favourite jacket, every European vacation is a story in itself.
 That said, visiting Europe may not be as easy as it sounds.

 Disclosures: This page contains affiliate links.
 If you purchase anything after clicking on one of these links we may earn a small commission at no additional cost to you.
 Our full disclosure policy can be found here.